 Residence Hall Guest Policy

-Post University does not permit residents to host outside guests in the residence halls.
-Only other vaccinated Resident and Commuter Students are allowed as guests in the Residence Halls.
+Post University does permit residents to host guests in the residence halls.
+Only vaccinated non-Post affiliated guests and Post affiliated guests are allowed in the Residence Halls.
 This includes overnight stays.
-No other visitors, or guests of any kind are allowed in the Residence Halls.
+Non-vaccinated persons are not allowed in the Residence Halls.
 All guests are required to enter and check-in with the South Gate Guard Shack prior to the overnight stay.
 Non-Post affiliated guests must show proof of matching ID (license, passport, etc.) to the South Gate Guard Shack prior to entry.
 Residents are strongly encouraged to communicate with their roommate(s) prior to hosting guests.
 Post University reserves the right to refuse guest entry and revoke guest privileges for a residence hall, specific floor, and/or individuals at any time.
 Residents and Commuters who remain in another resident’s room after 12 a.m. are considered overnight guests and the following requirements must be honored:

 - Residents may not have an overnight guest for more than three nights in a seven-day period.
 In addition, residents may host overnight guests no more than six nights per calendar month.